yitong-luo-8888/proj-5/README.md

 # 🔥 Jeopardy - Spinoff

-Welcome to **Super Cool Bro Proj** – a Jeopardy-style trivia game built with **React**, **styled-components**, and a touch of 🔥.
+Welcome to **the Jeopardy Spinoff** – a Jeopardy-style trivia game built with **React**, **styled-components**, and a touch of 🔥.
 This project showcases full-stack skill, clean UI/UX, and interactive gameplay powered by dynamic data and React context.

 ## 🎯 Features